rezafouladian/MacintoshPortable/docs/CPUGLU.md

 ## RAM Config Register
 This 3 bit register is at 0xFE0200.
 Function is unknown.
 Setting the first bit (bit 0) seems to freeze the system.

+## Slim /DTACK Load Register

+0xFC0200

+Memory access to the Slim Card region of memory (0x500000-0x8FFFFF) has a longer /DTACK delay until the first access of this register.